 This writing is the copyright of Jason Pound and was posted with his permission.
 Jason Pound is a former UPC minister.
-He is an assistant pastor at Turning Point, formerly North United Pentecostal Church, in Oklahoma City, Oklahoma.
+He was an assistant pastor at Turning Point, formerly North United Pentecostal Church, in Oklahoma City, Oklahoma and is now a hopeful skeptic.
+These articles were written while he was a believer.
 His email address is email@example.com if you wish to write.
-Please let him know if you appreciate his writings!
+View all of his available articles here.

 CONTACT / HOW DO I

 LOIS' WRITINGS /